twobit/gear/README.md

 <a name="Core.Queue.task" />
 ### Queue.task(name, options)

 Helper method to run the specified task.
-Preferred task execution style is to call the task directly i.e. `.inspect` instead of `.task('inspect')`.
+Preferred task execution style is to call the task directly i.e. `inspect()` instead of `task('inspect')`.

 __Arguments__